-Kalamazoo's HopCat Closes Due To Harper's Outbreak
+Kalamazoo's HopCat closes due to Harper's outbreak

-KALAMAZOO, MI (WILX) - A West Michigan restaurant is the latest now affected by the COVID-19 outbreak at Harper's Restaurant & Brew Pub in East Lansing.
+A West Michigan restaurant is the latest now affected by the COVID-19 outbreak at Harper's Restaurant & Brew Pub in East Lansing.

 HopCat in Kalamazoo posted on Facebook late Tuesday night saying it will be closed after a couple of their employees visited Harper's in East Lansing before it shut down.